 America must never take for granted the sacrifices of the men and women who have fought and continue to fight against threats to our way of life.
 Thus, S.E.E.4Vets is steadfast in supporting and honoring these brave men and women with programs to help them as they transition to civilian work and academic life.

-S.E.E.4VETS is on a collegial journey to make a difference in the lives of student veterans enrolled in community colleges.
-We strive to minimize academic and non-academic barriers thru bridge building solutions.
+S.E.E.4VETS objective is simple; make a difference in the lives of student veterans enrolled in community colleges.
+We strive to minimize academic and non-academic barriers through bridge-funding solutions.

-Because a significant percentage of veterans test into developmental courses such as math and English, and these type courses are not part of a degree program, the GI Bill does not pay for them.
+A significant percentage of veterans test into developmental courses such as math and English, since these courses are not part of a typical degree program, the GI Bill does not pay for them.
 Thus, S.E.E.4VETS Grants funds to support community colleges that offer veteran-centric tutoring programs.
 Further, veterans face a range of non-academic barriers such as limited finances.
-Community colleges that choose to institute programs to address such barriers, usually receive funds from our organization.
+Community colleges that choose to institute programs to address such barriers, usually receive funds from our organization, after applying for funds.

-In all, S.E.E.4VETS puts forth bridge building initiatives to enable veterans to advance and persist in college, backed by Grants to community colleges that:
+In all, S.E.E.4VETS puts forth bridge building initiatives to enable veterans to advance and persist in college:

 - Establish, improve or expand Veteran Service Centers at community college campuses, which allow veteran students to work on assignments, attend study groups, and socialize with others who share the same life experiences in these centers.